criblio/appscope/website/src/pages/docs/config-file.md

 #
 # Use the `scope extract` command to get a copy of the default `scope.yml`.
 #
-# Use the command below to get a stripped down version of this config.
+# Use the command below to get a stripped-down version of this config.
 #
 #   egrep -v '^ *#.*$' scope.yml | sed '/^$/d' >scope-minimal.yml
 #